AAEStudy/AutomatedMediation/README.md

 ****NOTE -- FIRST RUN CAN TAKE 5-10 MINUTES!
 Creating the python environment naturally takes a bit longer and this is normal!

+On **Windows**, the script tries several user folders (e.g.
+`LOCALAPPDATA`, `APPDATA`, `USERPROFILE`, and your home directory) and picks the first location where it can write and run Python.
+If all of these are blocked (for example by OneDrive or security settings), it falls back to a temporary directory and will print a message listing which paths it tried.

+If you see that message, please make one of the listed folders writable/allowed for Python executables.
+Once that folder is usable, the environment can be created there and reused across runs (instead of having to be recreated in a temporary location each time).

 ## Basic Usage

 ``` r